mesho23/real-time_chatting/README.md

 and now you can use it by going to your browser and accessing localhost:3000

-if you face an error in npm i or node app.js, this means you don’t have them installed
+if you face an error in npm i or node app.js, this means you don’t have them installed.